Trust Your $\nabla$: Gradient-based Intervention Targeting for Causal Discovery: Experiments

 \subsection{Investigating \method{}'s intervention target distributions}

-In order to gain a qualitative understanding of the \method{}'s performance, we analyze the node distributions generated by respective methods on the BnLearn graphs in Figure~\ref{fig:real_dist}.
-First, we observe that \method{} typically concentrates on fewer nodes than the other methods, which is confirmed by the low entropy of the distributions.
-The entropy of \method{} is usually smaller in comparison to other approaches (consider \texttt{earthquake}, \texttt{cancer}, and \texttt{asia}).
-In some cases, such as \texttt{sachs} and \texttt{child}, the distributions of CBED seem to be more concentrated.
-However, notice that results obtained for CBED are significantly worse than for \method{} (recall Figure~\ref{fig:enco_real} or see Figure~\ref{fig:enco_shd_real:apx} in the Appendix).
-We speculate that \method{} strikes a better balance between exploration and exploitation during the causal discovery process.

-Additionally, we observe that \method{} often selects nodes with high out-degree, as visible in the \texttt{earthquake}, \texttt{cancer}, \texttt{sachs}, and \texttt{child} graphs.
+In order to gain a qualitative understanding of the \method{}'s behavior, we analyze the node distributions generated by respective methods on the BnLearn graphs in Figure~\ref{fig:real_dist}.
+We observe that \method{} often selects nodes with high out-degree, as visible in the \texttt{sachs} and \texttt{child} graphs.
 Intuitively, interventions on such nodes bring much information, as they affect multiple other nodes.
-Note also that even though \texttt{earthquake} and \texttt{cancer} share the same graph structure, their probability distributions are different.
-Hence, the interventional target distributions differ as well.
-In particular, we observe that for these graphs, \method{} opts to perform interventions that allow gathering data points that are hard to acquire in the observational setting (see the conditional distributions and discussion in Appendix~\ref{app:earthquake_cancer}).

-Finally, we also observe that the most frequently selected nodes in the \texttt{sachs}, \texttt{child}, and \texttt{asia} graphs are also often adjacent to the edges for which there exists a graph in the Markov Equivalence Class that has the corresponding connection reversed (indicated by the green color in Figure~\ref{fig:real_dist}).
-Establishing the directionality of such an edge $(v,w)$ requires performing interventions on nodes~$v,w$.\footnote{For example, in the ENCO framework the directionality parameter $\theta_{ij}$ can only be reliably detected from the data obtained by intervening either on variable $X_j$ or $X_i$~\citep{lippe2021efficient}.}
+In addition, the most frequently selected nodes in the \texttt{sachs}, \texttt{child}, and \texttt{asia} graphs are also adjacent to the edges for which there exists a graph in the MEC that has the corresponding connection reversed (as indicated by the green color in Figure~\ref{fig:real_dist}).
+Note that in general, establishing the directionality of such an edge $(v,w)$ requires performing interventions on nodes~$v,w$ (recall Section~\ref{sec:preliminaries}).~\footnote{For example, in the ENCO framework the directionality parameter $\theta_{ij}$ can only be reliably detected from the data obtained by intervening either on variable $X_j$ or $X_i$~\citep{lippe2021efficient}.} \looseness=-1